 We finally reached amazing red desert in Oman – Wahiba sands.
-This place is incredible but in this post I would like to provide some useful travel tips.
+This place is incredible and in this post I’d like to provide you with some useful travel tips how we got there.

-First of all we were solo travelers.
-And this is not too popular in Oman.
-Maybe that’s why I did not find enough useful tips for solo traveling to Wahiba sands, the great desert in central Oman.
-As I wrote in my previous post we hired a car with a driver to take us to Wahiba sands.
-This was very expensive as we drove from Nizwa.
-We booked the cheapest camp in Wahiba desert – Al Raha Camp, as we just needed to overnight.
-The most important was discovering magnificent red desert and lying under a night sky.
+First of all we amd my girlfriend were solo travelers and this is not too popular way of traveling in Oman.
+Maybe that’s why I didn’t find too many useful tips for solo traveling to Wahiba sands – the great desert in central Oman.
+As I wrote in my previous post we hired a car with a driver to take us to Wahiba sands /this is most popular and sometimes the only way of traveling in Oman/.
+Unfortunately this transportation is very expensive and additionally we drove from Nizwa.
+We booked the cheapest camp in Wahiba desert – Al Raha Camp, as we just needed to stay overnight and watch incredible stars.
+The most important was to find a place where we could admire magnificent red desert during sunset and lying under a sky full of stars.

 Wahiba Desert Camps.